cokelito1/Algorithms/CPP/Graph/README.md

 ### Depth First Search (DFS)
 The dfs algorithm is useful to search a graph following all the path, it has a complexity of O(V).

+### Breath First Search (BFS)
+The dfs algorithm is useful to search a graph following all the adjacent vertex on a graph, it has a complexity of O(V)